 Louis L. Manderino Library

 The Louis L. Manderino Library is committed to providing the resources needed to support the research needs of Cal U students and faculty.
-This includes a substantial collection of electronic and print journals, books (including e-books), online research databases, audiovisual materials (videos, DVDs, CDs), and U.S. and Pennsylvania government documents.
+This includes a substantial collection of electronic and print journals, books (including e-books), online research databases, audiovisual materials (DVDs, CDs, streaming digital video), and U.S. and Pennsylvania government documents.
 In addition to our collections, the library provides both individual and collaborative study areas, including private rooms for group use.
-To help reduce the stress of studying, the library has vending machines with drinks and snacks, a collection of popular DVDs, and a selection of popular novels.
+To help reduce the stress of studying, the library has vending machines with drinks and snacks, a collection of popular DVDs, a graphic novel collection, and a selection of popular reading books.

 All of the library's electronic resources are accessible from on- and off-campus locations.
-This allows students to do research from anywhere they have Internet access: campus, dorm, apartment, home, etc. Since the library seeks to provide the best resources for our students, visit the library's website at http://www.library.calu.edu to see the most current list and descriptions of our electronic resources.
+This allows students to do research from anywhere they have Internet access.
+Since the library seeks to provide the best resources for our students, please visit the library's website at www.library.calu.edu to see the most current list and descriptions of our electronic resources.

 Reference Services and Library Instruction

 With so many resources and so much content available, it can be daunting to know how to find appropriate information efficiently.
-Our friendly reference librarians are available–in the library, by telephone, e-mail or chat–to help guide students in their research.
-Cal U librarians are faculty members and work with classroom professors to provide instruction to students regarding the effective use of library resources in their course work.
-Students are also welcome to seek additional research help by scheduling an individual consulting session with a librarian.
+Our friendly reference librarians are available (in the library or by telephone, email, chat or text) to help guide students in their research.
+Cal U librarians are faculty members and work with classroom professors to provide instruction to students regarding the effective use of library resources in their coursework.
+Students are also welcome to seek additional research help by scheduling an individual appointment with a librarian.